kassambara/survminer/cran-comments.md

 There were two notes:

-1) note concerning the subdirectory "doc", which contains vignette files.
+1) one note concerning the subdirectory "doc", which contains vignette files.

 checking installed package size ...
 NOTE installed size is  5.5Mb sub-directories of 1Mb or more:
     doc   5.4Mb

-2)  note concerning Examples with CPU or elapsed time > 5s user system elapsed ggcoxadjustedcurves 6.815  0.501   7.479
+2)  one note concerning Examples with CPU or elapsed time > 5s:

+                     user system elapsed
+ggcoxadjustedcurves 6.815  0.501   7.479
 ggcoxdiagnostics    4.562  0.306   5.042

-Please, ignore these notes.
+Would you be so kind to ignore these notes.

 ## win-builder check results